supahcraig/CLDR/Demos/CDP Experiences/Data Warehouse/Dbeaver Connect.md

 2. Select Apache Hive
 3. Copy the JDBC URL from the CDP VDW screen, paste into the host box.
 Remove the `jdbc:hive2://` from the URL; dbeaver will add it for you.
 4. Port should be empty
-5.  database/schema ?
+5.  database/schema can be `default` or a database of your choosing.

-### Impala Set up
+### Impala Connection Setup

 1.  create a new connection in Dbeaver
 2. Select Cloudera Impala
 3. Copy the JDBC URL from the CDP VDW screen, paste into the host box.
 Remove the `jdbc:impala://` from the URL; dbeaver will add it for you.
 4. Port is 443
-5.  database/schema ?
+5.  database/schema can be `default` or a database of your choosing.

 ---